COVID-19 Resources for Businesses

 COVID-19: Small Business Disaster Loans and Loan Advance

 The SBA’s Economic Injury Disaster Loan program (LINK) provides small businesses and not for profit organizations with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue due to COVID-19.
-Businesses an Economic Injury Disaster Loan advance of up to $10,000, which can be forgiven if requirements are met.
 The SBA website includes an online application form (LINK).

 Through the Paycheck Protection Program, participating lenders provide loans to help eligible businesses pay operational costs such as payroll, rent, and utilities.
 Up to 100% of the loan amount can be forgiven if requirements are met.
 More information regarding the loan program and participating financial institutions is on the SBA website.
 The West Suburban Chamber of Commerce has provided an informational flyer (LINK) by the US Chamber of Commerce outlining key aspects of the program.